Podcast VOL 2: Scott Thunes — Musician, Educator, Frank Zappa Bassist

 Michael: [00:01:06] Very good.
 It’s a pleasure and an honor to have you here on our podcast.
 A lot of people know that you are a distinguished musician and a well-known bass player.
 You’ve spent part of your career working with Frank Zappa and you were part of that band for a number of years in the 80s and then after that you did a lot of other things.
 So I wanted to ask you a number of questions about your experiences there but also about technology because CEntrance, were a technology company.
 I know that you were one of the first endorsers for our Axeport Pro.

-Michael: [00:01:44] Now you’ve had the newel recording interface called MixerFace R4 for a couple of days now.
-How did you like the mixer fees compared to the Axeport Pro.
-What kind of recordings that you made.
+Michael: [00:01:44] Now, you’ve had the newel recording interface called MixerFace R4 for a couple of days now.
+How did you like the MixerFace compared to the AxePort Pro?
+What kind of recordings have you made?

 Scott: [00:01:54] I am in the middle of a Sibelius renaissance.
-I have been spending most of my free time in the past year, six months, seven months working with the notation program Sibelius.
+I have been spending most of my free time in the past year, six months, seven months, working with the notation program Sibelius.
 What I have been doing for the past couple of days is excitedly testing out the two channel capabilities using iOS.
 This changed the way I would work in using the MixerFace.
-Not only did I find that the two channel mixing is totally transparent completely easy and exactly how you would want an iOS interface format to work.
-But I was able to get the Aux 3 and 4 input thing to work at the same time meaning if anything I’m a mashup kind of guy.
+Not only did I find that the two-channel mixing is totally transparent, completely easy and exactly how you would want an iOS interface format to work.
+But I was able to get the Aux 3 and 4 input thing to work at the same time meaning if anything, I’m a mashup kind of a guy.
 I like to see what I can throw together thanks to my love of the American composer Charles Ives.
-I am able to not just record two things bass and voice or guitar and of course same time but actually the the the mixing of an aux signal into it at the same time is a game changer.
+I am able to not just record two things – bass and voice or guitar and of course same time, but actually the the the mixing of an aux signal into it at the same time is a game changer.

-Michael: [00:03:12] It so like using the mixer capability of MixerFace as well as the interface capability of it so that the name actually stands for two different functions that we tried to combine with them the same box.
+Michael: [00:03:12] It sounds like you are using the mixer capability of MixerFace as well as the interface capability of it, so that the name actually stands for two different functions that we tried to combine within the same box.

-Scott: [00:03:26] It immediately brought up ideas in my head of what those possibilities would be because the idea of limitations is important to an artist, generally unless you need certain limitations to create your art.
+Scott: [00:03:26] It immediately brought up ideas in my head of what those possibilities would be because the idea of limitations is abhorrent to an artist, generally, unless you need certain limitations to create your art.
 Many artists do that.
 I’m not one of those guys, I want access to as much as I possibly can all the time.